 Who is Thinx?

 Founded in 2014, Thinx’s mission is to break the taboo around menstruation and rethink how people with periods deal with their period.
 Their signature product is “period-proof” underwear that can absorb up to two tampons worth of flow while keeping the wearer dry and clean.
 They offer a variety of styles and absorption levels including absorbent athletic wear.
-They’ve since launched two additional brands: Thinx (BTWN) for those just starting their period and Icon for those dealing with bladder leakage.
+They’ve since launched two additional brands: Thinx (BTWN) for those just starting their period and Speax for those dealing with bladder leakage.

 Thinx has been using Heap since 2016.
 When they first came to us, they were a lean organization beginning to scale at a tremendous rate.
 Their growth team was looking for a tool that could help them scale their user acquisition efforts and identify areas of the site that could use UX improvement.
 They used a free, legacy analytics tool and had trouble keeping up to date with all the site changes and experience updates they were making.
 Their engineering team had just started looking for a data warehouse and BI tool to support advanced reporting and analysis.